jaytaph/RateLimitBundle/README.md

 ### Memcache

-If you want to use Memcache, you need to install `LswMemcacheBundle`
+If you want to use Memcache, you might want to install `LswMemcacheBundle`

 * https://github.com/LeaseWeb/LswMemcacheBundle